|

 Hellpact!
 Daemon lineage!
 What?!
 Holy fawk!

-I stood up, slammed the book, and fearfully pitched it to the floor.
+I shot up, slammed the book shut, and hurled it to the floor.

 “So that book is a real grimoire.
 You’re a hybrid hellhound.
 And I’m the screwed user who summoned you.”

-Shellie rolled her head from side to side, still seated, remaining very calm as I freaked out.
+Shellie rolled her head from side to side, staying seated and very calm while I freaked out.

 “All I was trying to do was visualize a cool companion for The Lords of Omni.
 How the hell…”